thebkv/bkv/Matthew_05.md

 28. But I say to you that everyone who looks with lust has already committed adultery in his heart.

-29. If your right eye causes you to stumble, tear it out and throw it away; it is better to lose one member than for your whole body to be cast into **Destruction (Gehenna)**.
+29. If your right eye causes you to stumble, tear it out and throw it away; it is better to lose one member than for your whole body to be cast into **Destruction**.

-30. And if your right hand causes you to stumble, cut it off and throw it away; for it is better to lose one member than for your whole body to go into **Destruction (Gehenna)**.
+30. And if your right hand causes you to stumble, cut it off and throw it away; for it is better to lose one member than for your whole body to go into **Destruction**.

 31. It was said, “Whoever divorces his wife, let him give her a certificate.”